megretj/atelierSQL/vol_de_la_coupe_de_feu.md

   data-solution="
   SELECT premier_nom
   FROM famille
-  WHERE second_nom = 'Narcissa Malefoy' AND relation = 'époux'"
+  WHERE second_nom = 'Narcissa Malefoy' AND relation = 'Époux'"
   ></sql-exercise>